Noisyboy-9/php_mvc_framework/documenation/core/Response.md

 this will set the status on the http response. it will get an int for the code, and then passes it to http_response_code function of php-core.

+## showNotFoundPage()

+this will first set the http_response_code to 404 using setStatus() on the object and then renders the pageNotFound. view.php file.